How to Make a .com Website: Static vs Managed Hosting

 Expected outcome:

-Your domain resolves to the hosting provider. com domain.
+Your domain resolves to the hosting provider for your .com domain.

 Common issues and fixes: